jmarqb/Technical_Test_API_Gateways_Device/readme.md

 $ docker-compose up --build
 ```

-This will build the necessary images, start the containers, and the application will be available at http://localhost:<your_port>.
-Remember to replace <your_port> with the port number you have configured in your .env file.
+This will build the necessary images, start the containers, and the application will be available at http://localhost:3000.

 To stop the application: